 Population to be served and need

-The proposed 3-year Upstream project will target health (e.g., pediatricians, nurses, adult addiction providers) and service providers (e.g., police, fire, and emergency services; military/National Guard members; child advocates; child-care/pre-school staff; homeless shelters) serving children ages 0 to 6 years and their families.
+The proposed 3-year Upstream project will target health providers (for example, pediatricians, nurses, and adult addiction providers) and service providers (for example, police, fire, and emergency services; military/National Guard members; child advocates; child-care/pre-school staff; and homeless shelters) serving children ages 0 to 6 years and their families.
 The catchment area encompasses three primarily rural counties across New Hampshire and Vermont known as the “Upper Valley.”
 The population is largely Caucasian, and many towns suffer from higher than average poverty and unemployment levels.
 The targeted counties are in the midst of a devastating opioid crisis with some of the highest overdose death rates and infants born addicted to opioids in the country.

 Numerous service sectors have observed an unprecedented increase in early childhood neglect and trauma and subsequent mental health needs of young children.
 For example, the number of children entering foster care has risen 30% since 2012, mostly accounted for by infants and young children.
 Health, community, and service providers are overwhelmed by the influx of needs in this population and are unfamiliar with how to identify mental health needs in young children.
 Yet early intervention is key to preventing the long-term effects of adversity during this rapid period of brain development and growth.